Eric Moxey: Early life and family

-Moxey was born in Sao Paulo, Brazil, to English parents William Hall Moxey, Director of the Sao Paulo Railway Company and Margaret Moxey.
+Moxey was born in São Paulo, Brazil, to English parents William Hall Moxey, Director of the São Paulo Railway Company and Margaret Moxey.
 He was educated in England at Malvern School and Sheffield University while working in the city at Vickers Limited.
 He was a keen motorcyclist and achieved some successes at Brooklands and the Isle of Man TT, where he won a gold medal as a top-placed amateur.

 At the outbreak of the First World War in 1914, Moxey entered the British Army to serve in the infantry.
 He saw action on the first day of the Somme as a lieutenant in the 7th Platoon of the 12th York and Lancaster Regiment (Sheffield City Battalion) and was one of four men to return that day.
 He remained in the army until 1917, rising to the rank of captain, when he transferred to the Royal Flying Corps.

 In 1916 Moxey married May Arthur Clark, daughter of William Clark, then managing director of Vickers, and sister to Captain William S Clark, who fought alongside Moxey in the First World War and died on the first day of the Somme.

-In 1919, Moxey left the Royal Flying Corps and returned to Sheffield to act as Sales Director for Vickers, where he remained until 1926 when he became Managing Director of the New Conveyor Company in Smethwick.
+In 1919, Moxey left the Royal Flying Corps and returned to Sheffield to act as Sales Director for Vickers, where he remained until 1926 when he became managing director of the New Conveyor Company in Smethwick.

 In 1935, he formed the Moxey Conveyor Company, which later became Babcock Moxey, which in turn was purchased by Claudius Peters, one of the Langley Holdings companies.

 Moxey and May had four children: